curtisthornton/curtisthornton.github.io/_posts/2016-09-27-from-design-to-qc-automator.md

 desc: >-
   A quick Automator action that takes the currently selected files or folders and puts them in a new folder titled "from design to qc"
-title: from design to qc Automator script
+title: from design to qc Automator Action
 proj-num: 1
 proj-url: >-
   https://www.dropbox.com/s/x4265clbog8y037/new%20design%20to%20qc%20folder.app.zip?dl=1